Hop (mixtape): Background

-Stray Kids released a music video for "Megaverse" from their eighth extended play Rock-Star on November 22, 2023, which Canadian rapper Tablo surprisingly appears at the end of the video; fans speculated online that they were preparing for a collaboration.
-On January 1 the next year, the group uploaded the video "Step Out 2024" to their social media, outlining their accomplishments in previous year and plans for 2024, including "one album and one special album".
+Stray Kids released a music video for "Megaverse" from their eighth extended play Rock-Star on November 20, 2023, which Canadian rapper Tablo surprisingly appears in a crossword game at the end of the video; fans speculated online that they were preparing for a collaboration.
+On January 1, 2024, the group uploaded the video "Step Out 2024" to their social media, outlining their accomplishments in previous year and plans for 2024, including "one album and one special album".
 The "one album" became their ninth extended play, Ate, released on July 19.
 In support of the EP, Stray Kids embarked on their Dominate World Tour, starting in August, where they premiered the performances of each member's unreleased solo songs: Han's "Hold My Hand", Lee Know's "Youth", Seungmin's "As We Are", Hyunjin's "So Good", Bang Chan's "Railway", I.N's "Hallucination", Felix's "Unfair", and Changbin's "Ultra".

 On November 15, the group announced the "special album" Hop via the 24-second "logo splash" teaser video, which depicts red and blue luminous circular objects collide and merge, making strong waves above the water, being seen as a typography combined "合" and "HOP".
 JYP Entertainment described Hop as the first work of album marketed as "SKZhop Hiptape"—a combination of the group's initials "SKZ" and "hip-hop"—which would "contains 'Stray Kids' only-new-genre' songs that has not been officially defined."
 The title is a word play between "Hop" from hip-hop music and Hanja "合" (lit. 'unity'), referring to "all Stray Kids members gathered together to complete the songs," which both pronounced hap (합) in Korean.